zdravkov/kendo-docs/api/dataviz/chart.md

 If set to `true` the chart will round the first and last date to the nearest base unit.

-The `roundToBaseUnit` option will be ignored if [series.type](#configuration-series.type) is set to "bar", "column", "ohlc" or "candlestick".
+The `roundToBaseUnit` option will be ignored if [series.type](#configuration-series.type) is set to "bar", "column", "boxPlot", "ohlc" or "candlestick".

 ### categoryAxis.select `Object`